AashishSingh19/Greentick-Assessment/README.md

 ## Assumptions and limitations

-1. Basic log file scanning
-   It is a simple system that only reads the text based log file where each entry is on a new line.
+1. It is a simple system that only reads the text based log file where each entry is on a new line.

-2. Static log file scanning
-   It does not take real time logins into accounts and only analyzes static logs.
+2. It does not take real time logins into accounts and only analyzes static logs.

 # Webscan crawler